nasa/openmct-build/README.md

 ### Build a particular package of Open MCT

+If you want to use a custom build of Open MCT, you can specify an npm package specifier.
 This can be used to build github branches, local, or custom npm packages of Open MCT

 ```bash
 mct-cli build --npmPackage <npm package specifier>